top of page

 DANCE:

-As a choreographer, some of Melanie's dances were premiered at the Battery Dance Festival,Next@Graham,Harlem Arts Festival, Broadway Dance Center, Higher Ground Festival and Symphony Space in New York.
+As a choreographer, some of Melanie's dances premiered at Battery Dance Festival,Next@Graham,Harlem Arts Festival, Broadway Dance Center, Higher Ground Festival, Symphony Space ,Benjamin Briones Dance Company.
+American Youth Dance Theatre and for the Amazon Prime film, "Creeporia,"

-Melanie also taught/choreographed for Ailey Camp, M.I.T Dance Troupe, Harlem Children's Theatre Company, The Hebrew Arts School, The Dance Complex,Nautilus Jr High School, the Neighborhood Playhouse and many other schools.
+Melanie taught/choreographed for Ailey Camp, M.I.T Dance Troupe, Harlem Children's Theater Company, Neighborhood Playhouse and other schools.

-She previously performed with New York and Boston dance companies including The Linda Diamond/Anna Sokolow project where she danced Anna Sokolow's roles.
+She previously performed with companies including The Linda Diamond/Anna Sokolow project, where she danced Anna Sokolow's roles, with The Haitian American Dance Company , Boston Repertory Ballet and others.

 Melanie received certification in the Lester Horton teacher training @ the Ailey School.